sagemath/sagecell/README.rst

 Jmol
 ^^^^
-In sage mode, Sage can output 3d graphs in Jmol format.
-The Jmol java applet must be installed in order to see these.
-It is sufficient to make a symbolic link from the ``/static`` directory over to the appropriate Jmol directory in the Sage notebook::
+In Sage mode, Sage can output 3D graphs in Jmol format.
+The Jmol Java applet must be installed in order to see these.
+It is sufficient to make a symbolic link from the :file:`/static` directory over to the appropriate Jmol directory in the Sage notebook::

     cd $SERVER/sagecell/static